-Dubai Sports Council gears up to launch Dubai Schools Games Tournament
+Dubai Sports Council Gears Up To Launch Dubai Schools Games Tournament

 The Tournament is organized as part of DSC's efforts to empower junior & youth athletes and develop the exercise of sport in the school sector, confirming the eminent role of schools to boost the sports movement in the State, since schools are considered as the solid base of the sports pyramid, from where promising talents are scouted to support clubs and national teams to win titles and attain international achievements.

-The Tournament also cements relations between schools & clubs and increases the numbers of Dubai clubs’ associates via increasing the numbers of those who exercise sport in schools and scouting sports talents who contest tough school competitions, held with participation male & female students of various ages & multi-nationalities.
-Clubs catch this opportunity to scout the best talents in various sports games.
+The Tournament also cements relations between schools & clubs and increases the numbers of Dubai clubs' associates via increasing the numbers of those who exercise sport in schools and scouting sports talents who contest tough school competitions, held with participation male & female students of variages & multi-nationalities.
+Clubs catch this opportunity to scout the best talents in varisports games.

 Legal Disclaimer: